ay-lab/GhmCN/README.md

 chr1    195350000       195360000       44
 chr1    195360000       195370000       202
 ```
+> NOTE: The total bins covered by the `*.counts` file should match those found in the `hic_chrN.txt` files

-## 3. Running the code
+## 3. Running the Two Main Codes
-Run the program on the command line from the src direcotry.
+Run the program on the command line from the `src` direcotry.
 For instance:
 ```
+python process_inputs_EGA.py -c Naive_CD4T -rf 1
-python run_models_EGA.py -c B72 -rf 1
+python run_models_EGA.py -c Naive_CD4T -rf 1
 ```

 This will run our model for the cell line E116 and for the regression task.
 The inputs to these flags can be changed so that the model can run for different cell lines as well as for either classification or regression.
 Please see the documentation in the run_models_.py file for additional flag options.